 Where to Stay in the Lourdes region?

 The largest town in the region, Lourdes is famous for the millions of pilgrims who come each year to visit the Sanctuary of Our Lady of Lourdes where, it is said, the waters have special healing properties.
 The town sits at the foothills of the Pyrenees on the banks of the Gave de Pau and has great views up the valley to the mountains.
 Lourdes is well serviced with banks, supermarkets, doctors, chemists, and car rental.

 Located 13km from Lourdes, Argeles Gazost is a great base for cycling in the Pyrenees.
 The town is well serviced by bike shops, accommodation, and other facilities and is often visited by the Tour de France.
 During the summer months, the town is full of cyclists, hikers, and holidaymakers giving it a great atmosphere

 Sitting in the valley between Tourmalet and Luz Ardiden, the village of Luz Saint Sauveur is another great option to base yourself in the mountains.
 The town is a hive of activity in both the winter and summer months and there are plenty of cycling and non-cycling activities to choose from.
 Located 29km from Lourdes it is connected by bus and taxi.

-The spa town of Cauterets sits up in the mountains serving the both the winter skiers and summer walkers, mountain bikers and cyclists.
-The town is renowned for its thermal springs and 19th century architecture and is well worth a visit even if you don’t plan to stay here.
+The spa town of Cauterets sits up in the mountains serving both the winter skiers and summer walkers, mountain bikers, and cyclists.
+The town is renowned for its thermal springs and 19th-century architecture and is well worth a visit even if you don’t plan to stay here.
 There are plenty of things to do and see all year round.
-Cauterets is located 30km from Lourdes and is connected by bus and taxi.
+The town of Cauterets is situated 30km from Lourdes and is connected by bus and taxi.

 Viator.com – book a range of tours and attractions before you leave home